 The MIT Kavli Institute for Astrophysics and Space Research (MKI) offers students, faculty, and professional research staff opportunities to participate in a broadly based program of space-related research.
-For example, research programs are carried out in X-ray, radio, optical, and planetary astronomy, gravitational physics and space plasma physics, as well as space engineering.
+For example, research programs are carried out in X-ray, radio, optical/infrared and planetary astronomy, gravitational physics and space plasma physics, as well as space engineering.
 Areas of research include cosmology, dark matter, the oldest stars, galaxies and intergalactic matter in the early universe, high-energy astrophysics, astrophysics in strong gravitational fields, extrasolar planets, and theoretical astrophysics, among other topics.

-Studies often involve experiments carried by sounding rockets, orbiting satellites, deep space probes, or the International Space Station.
+Studies often involve experiments carried by sounding rockets, orbiting satellites, deep space probes, or the International Space Station (ISS).
 The experimental programs are complemented by ground-based research in similar fields and by laboratory development of suitable instrumentation for the space-based and ground-based experiments.
 An active program of theoretical studies in astrophysics and space physics is also supported.

 The variety of scientific and technical problems that arise in these investigations affords numerous opportunities for graduate thesis research.
 In addition, there is major participation by undergraduate students in programs of theoretical studies, data analysis, and the development of new instruments.

 For further information, contact the director, Professor Jacqueline N. Hewitt, Room 37-241, 617-253-7501.